IRFL: Image Recognition of Figurative Language: Abstract

 \section{Abstract}

-Figures of speech such as metaphors, similes, and idioms allow language to be expressive, invoke emotion, and communicate abstract ideas that might otherwise be difficult to visualize.
-These figurative forms are often conveyed through multiple modes, such as text and images, and frequently appear in advertising, news, social media, etc. Understanding multimodal figurative language is an essential component of human communication, and it plays a significant role in our daily interactions.
-While humans can intuitively understand multimodal figurative language, this poses a challenging task for machines that requires the cognitive ability to map between domains, abstraction, commonsense, and profound language and cultural knowledge.
-In this work, we propose the Image Recognition of Figurative Language dataset to examine vision and language models' understanding of figurative language.
-We leverage human annotation and an automatic pipeline we created to generate a multimodal dataset and introduce two novel tasks as a benchmark for multimodal figurative understanding.
-We experiment with several baseline models and find that all perform substantially worse than humans.
-We hope our dataset and benchmark will drive the development of models that will better understand figurative language.
+Figures of speech such as metaphors, similes, and idioms are integral parts of human communication.
+They are ubiquitous in many forms of discourse, allowing people to convey complex, abstract ideas and evoke emotion.
+As figurative forms are often conveyed through multiple modalities (e.g., both text and images), understanding multimodal figurative language is an important AI challenge, weaving together profound vision, language, commonsense and cultural knowledge.

+In this work, we develop the Image Recognition of Figurative Language (IRFL) dataset.
+We leverage human annotation and an automatic pipeline we created to generate a multimodal dataset, and introduce two novel tasks as a benchmark for multimodal figurative language understanding.
+We experimented with state-of-the-art vision and language models and found that the best (22\%) performed substantially worse than humans (97\%).
+We release our dataset, benchmark, and code\footnote{https://irfl-dataset.github.io/}, in hopes of driving the development of models that can better understand figurative language.